holoviz/colorcet/doc/developer_guide.md

 The `default` environment is meant to provide all the tools needed to develop colorcet.

-This environment is created by running `pixi run install-dev`.
+This environment is created by running `pixi run setup-dev`.
 Run `pixi shell` to activate it; this is equivalent to `source venv/bin/activate` in a Python virtual environment or `conda activate` in a conda environment.

 If you need to run a command directly instead of via `pixi`, activate the environment and run the command (e.g. `pixi shell` and `pytest colorcet/tests/<somefile.py>`).